 Google Drive encrypts both files and folders

 during transit from your computer to the cloud with the help of TLS and 256-bit AES.
-Once the data moved to the data center, your files get decrypted and encrypted with 128-bit AES.
+Once the data is moved to the data center, your files get decrypted and encrypted with 128-bit AES.

 Google supports two-factor authentication that protects your account from hackers.
-Login verification is an extra layer of security for your account where the machine generates security code sends to your mobile.
+Login verification is an extra layer of security for your account where the machine generates a security code sends to your mobile.

 Microsoft often highlights security as one of the top features of OneDrive.
 OneDrive encrypts data using 256-bit AES.

-When it comes to security, none of them provides privacy from client-end, end to end encryption.
-No matter what you go for, it is advisable that you involve your IT admin or manager in decision making for a far better understanding.
+When it comes to security, none of them provides privacy from client-end, end-to-end encryption.
+No matter what you go for, it is advisable that you involve your IT admin or manager in decision-making for a far better understanding.